Addison County - Museum Directory

 Hours and Admission: Open for Guided Tours Memorial Day-Labor Day, Saturday & Sundy, 10am to 5pm.
 Contact for special tours by appointment.
 Admission: Adults $5; Seniors and Students $3; Families $10

 East Middlebury Historical Society

 The East Middlebury Historical Society serves to preserve the history, genealogy, artifacts, and culture of East Middlebury, VT.
 Its membership has a wide range of knowledge and interests and is eager to share their information with everyone.
 We enjoy getting together to share stories and a good time.
 Please come by the Sarah Partridge Community House to see the historical exhibits available there and learn more about the historical society.
-The Society meets the first Tuesday of every month at 7:00 p.m. at the Sarah Partridge Community House [431 East Main, St., East Middlebury, VT].
+The Society meets the second Tuesday of every month at 7:00 p.m. at the Sarah Partridge Community House [431 East Main, St., East Middlebury, VT].
 Please join us!

 Ferrisburgh Historical Society

 Our artifacts are stored in a vault at the Ferrisburgh Historical Society's building, former Center School and Town Clerk's Office on Route 7.

 Meetings are the second Sunday of each month at 2:00 pm.
 New members and guests are always welcome.